ayush03-github/pythonNotes_pySpider/OracleSQL/Practice where clause in ORACLE SQL.md

-9\.
-WAQTD ENAME and HIREDATE if they are hired before 81
+9. WAQTD ENAME and HIREDATE if they are hired before 81

-&nbsp;SELECT ENAME, HIREDATE
+SELECT ENAME, HIREDATE

-&nbsp;FROM EMP
+FROM EMP

-&nbsp;WHERE HIREDATE < '01-JAN-81';
+WHERE HIREDATE < '01-JAN-81';

-10\.
-WAQTD details of the employees working as MANAGER
+10. WAQTD details of the employees working as MANAGER

-SELECT \*
+SELECT *

 FROM EMP